Scalable quantum eraser for superconducting integrated circuits: Results and discussion

-By harnessing the current state-of-the-art aforementioned, we propose the $N\times M$ (for arbitrary $N$ and $M$) topology of quantum chip.
-As an example, in Fig.~\SubFig{Fig:Scalling}{b} we show a $6\times 6$ lattice with pairwise dedicated erasing heads.
-The coupling between the qubits are engineered through frequency tunable couplers directly connecting the two adjacent qubits, while the reset system connects such qubits in a similar way.
-Through this design, the selective property of our device allows us to reinitialize any arbitrary portion of the system in a controlled way.
+By harnessing the current state-of-the-art aforementioned, we propose the $N\times M$ (for arbitrary $N$ and $M$) topology of the quantum chip.
+As an example, in Fig.~\SubFig{Fig:Scalling}{b}, we show a $6\times 6$ lattice with pairwise dedicated erasing heads.
+For the computation stage, the couplings between the working qubits are engineered through frequency tunable couplers directly connecting the two adjacent qubits, while the reset systems connect such qubits in a similar way.
+Through this design, the selective property of our device allows us to reinitialize any arbitrary portion of the system in a controlled and robust way.
+Also, it is controllable with respect to multi-qubit reset in different parts of the device simultaneously.
+In addition, our proposal (and its scalable example) holds a proportion of two auxiliary elements per working qubit.
+This is the same proportion as in simpler models, where the resetting system used to erase one qubit is composed of one resonator that is put together with a Purcell filter or coupled to an auxiliary qubit; both of them are strategies to avoid undesired dissipative effects~\cite{Reed:10, Geerlings:13, Sunada:22, Ciro_reset}.

+In an attempt to reduce this proportion, we study the resetting times if one considers adding more qubits to the original scheme of Fig.~\SubFig{Fig:Device}{a}, resulting in at least one QPU branch that contains two working qubits.
+Assuming three and four working qubits, the resetting times for these cases are comparable to the current qubits' lifetimes ($\tau_{\mathrm{res}} \sim 1 \mu$s).
+Furthermore, once we introduce more qubits to the branches, we lose part of our device's selectivity since we can no longer reset the qubits individually.
+Instead, we can control and reset the complete subspace connected to that branch.
+As a consequence, based on the current state-of-the-art, schemes like the one from Fig.~\SubFig{Fig:Scalling}{b} is the most suitable for working as quantum processors.
+See \ref{Apen_Device scalability} for the detailed discussion.

+In~\ref{Apen_Device scalability}, we present in more detail the previous discussion for extended models, where we show how to simultaneously reset more devices with three and four working qubits using a single erasing head.